samredway/scrapeai/README.md

 The aim is to provide a more flexible and robust means of extracting web content than can be achieved with traditional web scraping tools.
 By leveraging AI, ScrapeAI can handle complex layouts, dynamic content, and context-dependent information more effectively.

+I have written this library initially to help me reliably scrape data from my own personal projects, however pulled it out into a standalone library in case it might be useful or interesting to others.
+I have thoughts (see the Future Work section) on how to take this library further and plan to put a bit more time into it when I have some spare time.

 ## Features

 - Intelligent web scraping powered by GPT models